Skip to main content

 Beauford Delaney Papers

-The Beauford Delaney Papers consist of the artists’ personal and professional papers from the 1900s through the 1970s.
+The Beauford Delaney Papers consist of the American artists’ personal and professional papers from the 1900s through the 1970s (mostly 1930s-1970s).
 This includes correspondence with colleagues, friends and family; photographs of Beauford and others; sketchbooks and notebooks; loose sketches and other artworks; exhibition materials; and printed material collected by Delaney.
 The bulk of the collection consists of materials collected and created during Beauford’s time in Paris, where he lived from 1953 until his death in 1979.
-There are also significant materials from his years in New York (1929-1953), and to alesser extent, Boston (1923-1929), where he moved at the age of 21 from Knoxville.
+There are also significant materials from his years in New York (1929-1953), and -- to a much lesser extent -- Boston (1923-1929), where he moved from Knoxville, Tennessee at the age of 21.

-Much of the materials in the first eight series are described at an individual item level.
-The language of the materials is noted, with most documents written in English and French.
+Most materials are described at an individual item level.
+One large exception is the Printed Material series, which is described at the folder level.
+The language of the materials is noted in details about separate series.
+Most documents are written in English and French.

-Delaney’s biographical material is arranged into three subseries: Financial Documents (1953-1974), Medical Documents (1962-1981, undated), and Personal Documents (1952-1975, undated).
+I. Biographical Material (1952-1981) Delaney’s biographical material is arranged into three subseries: Financial Documents (1953-1974), Medical Documents (1962-1981, undated), and Personal Documents (1952-1975, undated).
 Financial documents include bank statements, contracts, checks, money orders, utility bills, and receipts.
 Medical Documents include health records and doctor’s notes.
 Personal Documents include travel documents, residential applications, and receipts.
-All materials in each of the subseries are described at an item level.
+All materials in the series are described at an item level.

-The Correspondence with the Delaney Family (1931-1991) subseries contains letters and notes to either Beauford or his brother Joseph, from their mother, Delia, their brother, Samuel Emery Delaney (referred as Emery); Emery’s children, Lois Imogene (referred to as Imogene), Ogust Mae, and Samuel Emery, Jr. (referred to as Emery or Junior) and his wife Gertrude; and their grandnephew Michael “Mike” Delaney (son of Ogust).
-It is arranged by sender, with communications to and from Joseph filed at the end of that correspondent’s letters to and from Beauford.
+The Family Correspondence subseries (1931-1991) contains three sub-subseries: Family Correspondence with Beauford Delaney (1954-1973); Family Correspondence with Joseph Delaney (1931-1979); and Correspondence Between Other Family Members(1964).
+The first subseries contains letters and notes between Beauford, his mother Delia; his brothers, Samuel Emery Delaney (referred as Emery) and Joseph; or Emery’s children, Lois Imogene (referred to as Imogene), Ogust Mae, and Samuel Emery, Jr. (referred to as Emery or Junior) and his wife Gertrude.
+The correspondence is arranged by sender, with letters from Beauford to the correspondent coming before letters to Beauford from the same correspondent.
+The second subseries contains correspondence between Joseph and these same family members.
+The last sub-subseries contains a letter from Beauford's grandnephew Michael “Mike” Delaney (son of Ogust) to the family.
 The items are described at the item level, including an abstract of the subject matter discussed.

-Identified Correspondence contains written communication between Beauford Delaney and friends and acquaintances, including significant figures in Delaney’s personal and professional life.
+The Identified Correspondence (Non-Family) subseries (1941-1978, 1991) contains letters, postcards and other documents sent between Beauford Delaney and friends and acquaintances, including significant figures in Delaney’s personal and professional life.
 Frequent correspondents include James Baldwin, Ahmed Bioud, Charles Boggs, Larry Calcagno, Michael Freilich, Miriam and Palmer Hayden, Al Hirschfeld, Richard Long, Henry Miller, and Darthea Speyer.
 The series is arranged in alphabetical order by correspondent and then by date.
-Letters from Beauford are included with that correspondents’ letters to Beauford.
+Letters from Beauford are included adjacent to that correspondents’ letters to Beauford.
+Also included in this subseries are a few letters to Joseph Delaney from other correspondents, which accounts for the most recent letter in the collection (a letter to Joseph from Charles Farr in 1991).

 Partially Identified Correspondence consists of letters and other written communications (mostly to Beauford Delaney), where the name of the sender is only partially known or identified.
 Unidentified Correspondence consists of letters where the name of the sender is completely unknown.
 It is described only at the folder level and is arranged by date.

 The last Correspondence subseries, Contact Cards and Notes, is described at the folder level and contains printed contact cards and assorted papers with handwritten names and addresses, as well as notes by Beauford (and sometimes others).
 The notes range from scribbles, lists, and lyrics to paragraphs of the artist’s written observations.
-The content is very similar to the writing found within notebooks and sketchbooks in the fifth series described below.
-In this subseries, the notes may be on any kind of paper, including envelopes, newspaper, and advertising and packaging materials (such as flattened cigarette packs).
-This last subseries in Correspondence is arranged and described by format only and not at the item level.
+The content is very similar to the writing found in the notebooks and sketchbooks in the fifth series described below.
+In the Contact Cards and Notes subseries of Correspondence, the notes may be on any kind of paper, including envelopes, newspaper, and advertising and packaging materials (such as flattened cigarette packs).
+Thie subseries in Correspondence is arranged and described by format only, and not at the item level.
 Most of the materials are in English.
 Some of the materials are in French, as noted.

-This fourth series consists of nearly 300 individual pieces of art such as sketches, landscapes, abstractions, portraits, and figure drawings in a variety of mediums, including graphite, ink, oil pastel, and watercolor.
-While they are mostly created (or assumed to be created) Beauford Delaney, there are also a few created by others (including Charles Boggs, Henry Miller, Don Freeman, and others, as noted).
+IV.
+Artwork (mostly undated) This fourth series consists of nearly 300 individual pieces of art, such as sketches, landscapes, abstractions, portraits, and figure drawings in a variety of mediums, including graphite, ink, oil pastel, and watercolor.
+They are usually studies as opposed to realized works.
+While they are mostly created (or assumed to be created) by Beauford Delaney, there are also a few created by Charles Boggs, Henry Miller, Don Freeman, and others, as noted).
 Sizes of work range from 2.25 x 3.5 inches to 19.5 x 22 inches.
-The artwork is undated, and the date range given for the series is purposefully wide.
+Most of the artwork is undated.
 While the artworks within this series are not arranged in any particular order, they are numbered and described at an item level.

 Dates